Hellenic Republic is located in the south of the European Continent, with a population of 10,737,428, making it the 75th

 President Karolos Papoulias is recognized as the Chief of State and achieves that status through election by Parliament and

-recognized as the Head of Government and achieves that status when the president appoints the leader of the party
+Head of Government and achieves that status when the president appoints the leader of the party securing plurality of vote

-securing plurality of vote in election to become prime minister and form a government.
-Its form of government is a
+in election to become prime minister and form a government.
+Its form of government is a Parliament Republic and they

-Parliament Republic and they celebrate the creation of their constitution on 11th of June 1975.
+celebrate the creation of their constitution on 11th of June 1975.

 The languages commonly or officially spoken are Greek, English and French.
 It counts among its major religions Greek